 Becoming a jack-of-all-trades in data science is not the wisest strategy.
 When you are looking for jobs in data science, it is recommended that you hone your skills for a certain craft.
 You can become a data engineer, machine learning engineer, algorithms developer, or a data analyst, for example.

 Globally, data science education and curriculum has become more accessible than ever.
-These courses provide fundamental concepts for aspiring data science students.
+These courses such as our Caltech Data Science Program provide fundamental concepts for aspiring data science students.
 It is paramount that this generalized learning is incorporated as a stepping stone for students, after which they can go deeper into a domain and choose a specialization.

 Industry trends reveal that the most in-demand data scientists are those who have specialized in a certain domain such as database management, AI, or machine learning.
 Specialization does not only come with a salary boost, but it can also allow you to handle job responsibilities that are more meaningful to you.